Protecting the Health of Existing Trees

 In the photo to left two OPT volunteers can be seen removing vines the size of ropes from one tree on town property.

-Photo below shows two young Black Walnut trees whose lower branches were mangled by vines that were growing up the trunk.
-By what our group refers to as “freeing the trees”, we were able to save the upper branches from meeting the same fate.
+Photo to the right shows two young Black Walnut trees whose lower branches were mangled by vines that were growing up the trunk.
+By what our group refers to as “freeing the trees” we were able to save the upper branches from meeting the same fate.
 The trees would have died.
 At a time when more trees are needed, why not focus on keeping existing trees alive?